soundpress/RulesOfNYC/docs/c18/index.rst

          (J) in carshare parking space(s),

-         (K) in any “Ambulette”, “Ambulance”, “Access-A-Ride”, “Medical Facility” zone or combination thereof, or
+         (K) in any “Ambulette”, “Ambulance”, “Access-A-Ride”, “Medical Facility” zone or combination thereof,

-         (L) in a For-Hire-Vehicle stand.
+         (L) in a For-Hire-Vehicle stand, or

+         (M) in electric vehicle charging station(s).

       (iii) Issuance of permits.
 The Special Parking Identification permit shall be issued by the Commissioner or his/her designee to a New York City resident certified by the Department of Health or a provider designated by the Department or the Department of Health, who shall make such certification in accordance with standards and guidelines prescribed by the Department of Health, as having a permanent disability seriously impairing mobility, who requires the use of a private automobile for transportation and to a non-resident similarly certified who requires the use of a private automobile for transportation to a school in which such applicant is enrolled or to a place of employment.
 A permit shall also be issued to such person upon application made on such person's behalf by a parent, spouse, domestic partner as defined in New York City Administrative Code § 1-112(21), guardian, or other individual having legal responsibility for the administration of such person's day to day affairs.
 The permit may include no more than ten (10) license plate numbers for the vehicle(s) which will be used to transport the permittee.
 Upon application for a permit, applicant shall submit to the department a copy of the vehicle registration for each license plate which will be registered on the permit.
 Any vehicle displaying such a permit shall be used exclusively in connection with parking a vehicle in which the person to whom it has been issued is being transported or will be transported within a reasonable period of time.